gregberge/loadable-components/README.md

 ```

 Webpack permits us to use easily split our code using dynamic `import` syntax.
-`loadable-components` makes it possible to use it with React components.
-It is compatible with react-router and server side rendering.
+`loadable-components` makes it possible to use that awesome feature with React components.
+It is compatible with **`react-router`** and **server side rendering**.
 The API is designed to be as simple as possible to avoid useless complexity and boilerplate.

 ## Getting started